 Alfredo sauce is one of the most beloved Italian dishes, popular for its creamy and delicious flavor.

-Though traditionally made using parmesan cheese, there are actually several ways to make a tasty Alfredo with alternatives like vegan cheese or nutritional yeast.
+Traditionally made using parmesan cheese, there are actually several ways to make a tasty Alfredo with alternatives like vegan cheese or nutritional yeast - see Alfredo sauce substitute options for five easy makeovers.

-Not only are these ingredients cheaper, but they provide a unique flavor profile that may surprise even the harshest critics of non-traditional Italian dishes.
+Both are these ingredients cheaper, but they provide a unique flavor that may surprise even the harshest critics of non-traditional Italian dishes.

 For those who desire an intensely flavored Alfredo sauce from Parmesan, simply add gruyere for a rich burst of flavor on the tongue and creaminess in every bite.